 It might surprise some that the world-famous Harlem has gone through numerous incarnations since its inception in 1865.
 It was originally a Dutch village, named for a city in the Netherlands.
 Since then, Harlem has been known as a cyclical neighborhood that has experienced economic highs and lows and a wide variety of ethnic changes.

 During the mid-to-latter twentieth century, Harlem experienced an economic bust, in which the neighborhood went downhill.
 In recent years, however, it has experienced a major revitalization.
-Indeed with Bill Clinton - the former president and spouse of our New York senator, Hillary Clinton - having recently set up shop here, Harlem may well be on the verge of a new renaissance.
-This dynamic, spirited area, located around the northern side of Manhattan's central park, starting at 96th Street on the Eastside and 110th Street on the west side, maintains much of its liveliness, with gospel brunches and newly opened Starbucks sitting side-by-side.
+This dynamic, spirited area, located around the northern side of Manhattan's central park, starting at 96th Street on the Eastside and 110th Street on the west side, maintains much of its liveliness, with gospel brunches and Starbucks sitting side-by-side.